lxc/incus/doc/faq.md

 See {ref}`network-bridge-firewall` for more information about the problem and how to fix it.

 Another frequent reason for connectivity issues is running Incus and Docker on the same host.
-See {ref}`network-lxd-docker` for instructions on how to fix such issues.
+See {ref}`network-incus-docker` for instructions on how to fix such issues.

 ## How to enable the Incus server for remote access?